 Effingham County DUI Lawyers at Kicklighter Law Defend Unlawful DUI Arrests in Georgia

 Not every DUI case is clear-cut.
 There are extenuating circumstances that our Effingham County DUI lawyers at Kicklighter Law can scrutinize to get charges thrown out or reduced.
-If you need help after a DUI arrest, call us at 912-754-6003 or contact us online to schedule a free consultation.
+If you need help after a DUI arrest, call us at 912-754-6003 or contact us online to schedule a consultation.
 Located in Springfield, Georgia, we serve clients throughout Effingham County, Savannah, and the surrounding areas.